Chicago police body camera footage to be released in fatal shooting of 13-year-old boy

 The release of the footage comes as the nation is once again focused on the Minneapolis area, where former police officer Derek Chauvin is on trial for killing George Floyd, and where protests have broken out after the fatal police shooting of 20-year-old Daunte Wright in Brooklyn Center on Sunday.

-Chicago Mayor Lori Lightfoot said Wednesday she had also seen the footage of the Adam Toledo shooting, acknowledging the family's ongoing grief.
+Mayor Lightfoot said Wednesday she had also seen the footage of the shooting, acknowledging the family's ongoing grief.

 "I want to be respectful of the family, but I also do think that something like a police-involved shooting, particularly under these circumstances, it's important for us to be transparent," Lightfoot said.